 Defence and security

-Our current Defence Cooperation Arrangement (signed in 2012), was updated in September 2021.
-On 29 August 2024, Australian and Indonesian Defence Ministers signed a Defence Cooperation Agreement at the Indonesian Military Academy in Magelang, Central Java.
-This treaty-level Agreement will allow for enhanced practical cooperation and interoperability between our defence forces in areas such as maritime security, counter terrorism, humanitarian and disaster relief, logistics support, education and training, as well as across defence industry.
-Both Australia and Indonesia are currently in the process of progressing entry into force requirements within our respective legal systems.
+Cooperation between Australia and Indonesia on security matters is underpinned by the Lombok Treaty (2006).
+Australian and Indonesian defence ministers signed the Defence Cooperation Agreement (DCA) on 29 August 2024 at the Indonesian Military Academy in Magelang, Central Java.
+This treaty-level Agreement allows for enhanced practical cooperation and interoperability between our defence forces in areas such as maritime security, counter terrorism, humanitarian and disaster relief, logistics support, education and training, as well as across defence industry.

 Maritime cooperation